dannesart/movie-search/README.md

 # Movie search

-Built on react.
+Built on react (Typescript).
 Using useQuery and useSearchParams for statemanagemnt.
+Tailwind + react icons

 ## Setup